 - At this time, feel free to ask any questions you may have regarding the procedure.

 If you are eligible for the non-surgical medical abortion and choose to proceed:

-- You will take a Mifepristone (RU486) pill by month and receive 4 Misoprostol pills to take home with you.
+- You will take a pill by mouth and receive 4 pills to take home with you.

-- Misoprostol tablets will be given to you with instructions how to take them orally.
+- The tablets to take at home will be given to you with instructions on how to take them orally.

-- The Misoprostol tablets should be taken 8 to 48 hours after taking the RU486.
-Approximately 90% of women completely expel the uterine contents within 24 hours of taking Misoprostol pills.
+- The tablets should be taken 8 to 48 hours after taking the first pill at our office.
+Approximately 90% of women completely expel the uterine contents within 24 hours of taking the pills.
 You will experience vaginal bleeding similar to a heavy menstrual period and cramps may be intense.
-You will most likely experience heavy cramping within 7-8 hours from taking the Misoprostal tablets and very likely the discomfort will only last 3 hours or so.
+You will most likely experience heavy cramping within 7-8 hours from taking the tablets and very likely the discomfort will only last 3 hours or so.

-- Prescriptions for Tylenol 3 (for cramping) and Compazine (for any nausea and vomiting) will be prescribed for you.
+- Prescriptions for cramping and nausea and/or vomiting will be prescribed for you.
 Other medications may be prescribed depending on your medical history.

-- Do not use any other medications (such as Advil, Aleve, Midol, Bufferin, etc.) than those we give you because they contain anti-prostaglandins that may interfere with the medications that will be prescribed.
+- Do not use any other medications than those we give you because they contain anti-prostaglandins that may interfere with the medications that will be prescribed.

-- You should not engage in sexual intercourse once you have taken the Misoprostol tablets.
+- You should not engage in sexual intercourse once you have taken the tablets.

 - Our physician will perform a sonogram.